lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 OTP words cannot be programmed twice, and doing so may damage the memory array.
 Hence the OTP controller performs a blank check and returns an error if a write operation is issued to an already programmed location.

+### Potential Side-Effects on Flash via Life Cycle

+It should be noted that the locked status of the partition holding the creator root key (i.e., the value of the {{< regref "SECRET2_DIGEST_0" >}}) determines the ID_STATUS of the device, which in turn determines SW accessibility of creator seed material in flash and OTP.
+That means that creator-seed-related collateral needs to be provisioned to Flash **before** the OTP digest lockdown mechanism is triggered, since otherwise accessibility to the corresponding flash region is lost.
+See the [life cycle controller documentation]({{< relref "hw/ip/lc_ctrl/doc/_index.md#id-state-of-the-device" >}}) for more details.

 ## Direct Access Interface

 OTP has to be programmed via the Direct Access Interface, which is comprised of the following CSRs: